Richmond Art Center Receives Grant from California Humanities

 The Humanities For All Quick Grant is a competitive grant program of California Humanities that supports locally-initiated public humanities projects that respond to the needs and interests of Californians, encourage greater public participation in humanities programming, particularly by new and/or underserved audiences, and promotes understanding and empathy among all our state’s peoples in order to cultivate a thriving democracy.

 Revelation & Rebirth is a featured speaker event to be held in conjunction with Art of the African Diaspora.
-Nashormeh Lindo, Chair of the California Arts Council, will speak about collecting work by African-American artists, including the history of Black artists being overlooked by major institutions.
+Nashormeh Lindo, artist, educator and collector, will speak about collecting work by African-American artists, including the history of Black artists being overlooked by major institutions.
 Her presentation will be followed by a conversation with artist Dana King on contemporary collecting practices that are shifting the status quo.

 “These projects will bring the complexity and diversity of California to light in new ways that will engage Californians from every part of our state, and, will help us all understand each other better,” said Julie Fry, President & CEO of California Humanities.
 “We congratulate the grantees whose projects will promote understanding and provide insight into a wide range of topics, issues, and experiences.”